 Shadow → Sanctioned → Standard.
 The promotion path is what shrinks the shadow economy.

-The goal is not a complete inventory.
-It is a complete pipeline.
+The goal isn't a complete inventory.
+It's a complete pipeline.
 Discovery names what exists.
 Categorization names what to do.
 The operational question is throughput: how fast can a useful tool move from shadow to standard?

 Six months and the shadow economy keeps running in parallel.
 Five days for harmless or needs-governance tools and the shadow economy shrinks, because the official channel is now faster than the workaround.